Pearl Jam: Riot Act (2002–2005)

 In June 2003, Pearl Jam announced it was leaving Epic Records following the end of its contract with the label.
 The band stated it had "no interest" in signing with another label.
 The band's first release without a label was the single for "Man of the Hour", in partnership with Amazon.com.
 Director Tim Burton approached Pearl Jam to request an original song for the soundtrack of his film Big Fish.
 After screening an early print of the film, Pearl Jam recorded the song for him.
 "Man of the Hour", which was later nominated for a Golden Globe Award, can be heard in the closing credits of Big Fish.

 The band released Lost Dogs, a two-disc collection of rarities and B-sides, and Live at the Garden, a DVD featuring the band's July 8, 2003 concert at Madison Square Garden through Epic Records in November 2003.
 In 2004, Pearl Jam released the live album Live at Benaroya Hall through a one-album deal with BMG.
 2004 marked the first time that Pearl Jam licensed a song for usage in a television show; a snippet of the song "Yellow Ledbetter" was used in the final episode of the television series Friends.
 Later that year, Epic released rearviewmirror (Greatest Hits 1991–2003), a greatest-hits collection spanning 1991 to 2003.
 This release marked the end of Pearl Jam's contractual agreement with Epic Records.

 Pearl Jam played a show at Easy Street Records in Seattle in April 2005; recordings from the show were compiled for the album Live at Easy Street and released exclusively to independent record stores in June 2006.
-The band embarked on a Canadian cross-country tour in September 2005, kicking off the tour with a fundraising concert in Missoula, Montana for Democratic politician Jon Tester and playing the Gorge Amphitheater.
+The band embarked on a Canadian cross-country tour in September 2005, kicking off the tour with a fundraising concert in Missoula, Montana for Democratic politician Jon Tester and playing The Gorge Amphitheatre.
 After touring Canada, Pearl Jam proceeded to open a Rolling Stones concert in Pittsburgh, then played two shows at the Borgata casino in Atlantic City, New Jersey, then closed the tour with a concert in Philadelphia, Pennsylvania.
 The official bootlegs for the band's 2005 shows were distributed via Pearl Jam's official website in MP3 form.
-Pearl Jam also played a benefit concert to raise money for Hurricane Katrina relief on October 5, 2005 at the House of Blues in Chicago.
+Pearl Jam also played a benefit concert to raise money for Hurricane Katrina relief on October 5, 2005, at the House of Blues in Chicago.
 On November 22, 2005, Pearl Jam began its first Latin American tour.